-What's for breakfast in 21 different nations
+What's for breakfast in 21 different places

 Australia

-Australian breakfasts range, but a mainstay is avocado toast topped with a poached egg.
+Australian breakfasts range, but a mainstay is avocado toast topped with an egg.

 Ben Kolde/Unsplash